 Besides the benefits you get being able to pay with a prepaid credit card you also get additional benefits with Serve® like 24/7 customer support, Global Assist® services, Purchase Protection, Roadside Assistance, and more.

 And check this out – get an American Express Serve card and you could get $50 when you use direct deposit.
-You have to enroll in direct deposit by 12/31/13* and use it twice to receive $250+ by the end of the year.
+You have to enroll in direct deposit and use it twice to receive $250+ by the end of June, 2014.
 With direct deposit you can link your paycheck and have your money in your Serve account on payday.

 You can manage your money through your prepaid card, online account, and mobile app.